 This interpretation worked completely against Best Buy’s message as it told people to “think twice before buying.”
 This localisation mistake was reflected in the fact that Best Buy’s local searches in China didn’t even exceed 500 after its launch.

 Takeaway: Best Buy made the mistake of not considering the cultural and linguistic nuances of its audience in China.
 If you are planning to launch your brand in a new market, localising your brand name is a great idea.
 A localised name will help create a great brand recall value among your audience.

 However, it’s essential that you seek the help of native speakers.
 Your localised brand name must convey your brand’s primary marketing message in the best possible way to make a great impact.

 Given the large number of pages and descriptions, eCommerce sites have, ‘thin content’ is a recurring issue for quite a lot of them.
 For Google, any content that matches these characteristics is ‘thin content’:

-Takeaway: If your eCommerce website has multiple pages, all of them contribute to its SEO.
-Hence, it’s important that your translation service provides SEO friendly translations that don’t just maintain your SEO ranking but also improve your site’s ranking in local searches.
+Takeaway: If your eCommerce website has multiple pages, they all contribute to its SEO.
+Hence, your translation service must provide SEO-friendly translations that maintain your SEO ranking and improve your site’s ranking in local searches.

 For a U.S. based company like Target, it would have been easy to expand its reach to Canada.
-U.S. and Canada have quite a few similarities and Canadians had shown great love for Target stores in the U.S. However, the brand shut down its stores after just two years of launching the brand in Canada.
+U.S. and Canada have quite a few similarities, and Canadians have shown great love for Target stores in the U.S. However, the brand shut down its stores after two years of launching it in Canada.
 While people blamed bad customer service, inadequate logistics, and a hurried launch plan for Target’s failure, its unimpressive online localised experience was a factor too.

 Canada has two official languages – English and French.
-Target’s website was not localised or translated for 7.2 million French-speaking Canadians, except the check-out page.
+Target’s website was not localised or translated for 7.2 million French-speaking Canadians, except for the check-out page.
 Also, the website allowed customers to select their currency as USD when the selected region would be ‘Canada.’
-This meant that customers saw double the cost of the item at check out as the total amount would include Canadian taxes and duties.
+This meant that customers saw double the item cost at check out as the total amount would include Canadian taxes and duties.